weinimo/weinimo.github.io/content/configuration-of-nginx-for-gitweb-and-git-http-backend.rst

 Here is my NGINX configuration file for Gitweb and git-http-backend.
-It allows access only using HTTPS and asks for authentication both for the web interface as well as for cloning a repository.
-It is basically like the .htacces authentication from Apache.
+It allows access only using HTTPS and asks for authentication both for the web interface and for cloning the repositories.
+It works basically like the .htaccess authentication mechanism from Apache.

 .. code:: text